nickbouldien/tweets-en-vivo/README.md

 - delete-all
 - help

-(NOTE: all of this is assuming you have built a binary named `tweets-en-vivo`)
+(NOTE: all the below examples assume that you have built a binary named `tweets-en-vivo`)

 ### general usage:
 ```bash